LangStream/langstream/README.md

 ### Enable auto-completion
 Installing directly the binary will enable auto-completion for the CLI.

-If you installed the CLI with Homebrew, you can enable it with the following command:
+If you installed the CLI with Homebrew, you can enable auto-completion with the following command:
 - ZSH

 ```